 Notice whether the area around the CVAD is tender or sore when you remove the bandage or move it.

 - Rewash and redry your hands.

-- Remove an antiseptic swab, such as a Betadine swab, from the package and clean around the catheter exit site in a circular fashion, starting at the insertion site and moving out.
+- Clean in a circular fashion, starting at the insertion site and moving out.

 - Repeat with a second antiseptic swab.